TejaBudumuru3/post-generator/README.md

 ### AI Content Generation Logic

-- Uses the Groq SDK with custom system prompts.
+- Uses the Groq SDK with custom system and user prompts.
 - Searches web data for the latest, verified information.
 - Produces tweets that are concise, impactful, and transparent, exposing truths and promoting awareness.
 - Each tweet includes hashtags and may use emojis.